Pewpenguin/DragonBallTUI/README.md

 - View detailed information about each episode
 - Browse and view details of Dragon Ball movies
 - User-friendly terminal interface with keyboard navigation
+- Search functionality for episodes and movies
+- Sorting options for episodes and movies

 ## Installation